OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 - VMware tools are needed in the guestOS to enable several features (contextualization and networking feedback).
 Please install `VMware Tools (for Windows) <https://www.vmware.com/support/ws55/doc/new_guest_tools_ws.html>`__ or `Open Virtual Machine Tools <http://open-vm-tools.sourceforge.net/>`__ (for \*nix) in the guestOS.

 - Define a vCenter user for OpenNebula.
 This vCenter user (let's call her oneadmin) needs to have access to the ESX clusters that OpenNebula will manage.
 In order to avoid problems, the hassle free approach is to declare this oneadmin user as Administrator.
-In production environments though, it may be needed to perform a more fine grained permission assigment (please note that the following permissions related to operations are related to the use that OpenNebula does with this operations):
+In production environments though, it may be needed to perform a more fine grained permission assignment (please note that the following permissions related to operations are related to the use that OpenNebula does with this operations):

 +------------------------+---------------------------------------------+---------------------------------------------------+
 |   vCenter Operation    |                  Privileges                 |                       Notes                       |